 Publish fast.
 Openly.
 Without restrictions.

-An open access publishing platform supporting data deposition and sharing: the perfect publication avenue for researchers working in fast paced fields such as infectious diseases research and epidemiology.Submit your research
+An open access publishing platform supporting data deposition and sharing: the perfect publication venue for research in fast-paced fields, such as infectious diseases and epidemiology.Submit your research

 F1000Research: Rapid dissemination of research when it’s needed most

 F1000Research facilitates the rapid and transparent sharing of research by providing fast, open publication alongside access to any underlying data, software code and resources.
 All research articles are reviewed post publication, with expert peer review reports freely available.

 F1000Research is particularly suited to fast-paced areas of research such as infectious diseases research and epidemiology, where immediate access to robust and rigorous science is essential for informing clinical and public health responses in real time.

 F1000Research has set up a dedicated section within the Disease Outbreaks Gateway for the publication of COVID-19 related research.
 We welcome all types of publications related to coronavirus, including but not limited to: clinical trials, clinical case reports, epidemiological modelling, transmission dynamics, collaboratively written policies, protocols, and any other information that needs to be shared rapidly.